ravelox/k8s/mongodb/README.md

 # MongoDB Helm Chart

-This chart deploys a three-member MongoDB replica set on Kubernetes using a `StatefulSet`, persistent volumes, and an init `Job` that bootstraps the replica set.
+This chart deploys a MongoDB replica set (three members by default, configurable) on Kubernetes using a `StatefulSet`, persistent volumes, and an init `Job` that bootstraps the replica topology.

 ## Prerequisites
 - Helm 3.8+ installed locally.